Oman Air joins the oneworld Alliance

 - Additional checked baggage.
 Depending on the flight, it’s either 20kg beyond the ticketed allowance or one additional checked bag.

-Earning Qantas Points on oneworld’s upcoming member, Oman Air
+Earning Qantas Points on oneworld’s new member, Oman Air

-We won’t know until 2024 exactly how many Qantas Points travellers can expect to collect on different Oman Air fare types.
-But it’s fair to assume that flexible tickets and flights in premium cabins will earn more Qantas Points than the cheapest Economy Class tickets.
+Qantas’ website is yet to be updated with the table of eligible fare types for travel on Oman Air.
+But it’s fair to assume that at minimum, flexible tickets and flights in premium cabins will earn more Qantas Points than the cheapest Economy Class tickets.

 Travellers can also expect to earn Status Credits when travelling on eligible Oman Air flights.
 These are the measure of how Qantas Frequent Flyer members progress from one elite tier to the next or retain their existing membership for another year.